Alessiacosmos/RegNet-pytorch/README.md

 # How to Use
 ## 1.Dataset
 ```
-Prepare a train.txt(or a val.txt) file for training(test).
+Prepare a train.txt(or a val.txt) file for training(testing) your custom dataset.
-  in train.txt:
+  train.txt is organized as:
     your/data/path/img_0.jpg  0(label of img_0.jpg)
     your/data/path/img_1.jpg  1
     ......